 BC Hydro completed installation of the first generating unit in December 2008.
-We will complete the two remaining generating units in early 2009, as planned.
+The remaining two units were completed in May 2009.
 The new 24 MW generating plant replaces the original facility built in 1922.

-Scheduled completion: F2009 Approved cost: \$95 million
+Completed: F2010 Approved cost: \$95 million